Behavioral Health and Recovery Division

 Provider: Services are provided by Evergreen Treatment Services REACH.

-Target Population: Recognizing that people of color are disproportionately impacted by the criminal legal system and face multiple systemic barriers to accessing needed services, the RCCT program will prioritize individuals who have experienced multiple barriers and an overall lack of access to resources.
+Target Population: Recognizing that people of color are disproportionately impacted by the criminal legal system and face multiple systemic barriers to accessing needed services, the Reentry Services program will prioritize individuals who have experienced multiple barriers and an overall lack of access to resources.
 Culturally responsive services will be provided in alignment with a racial equity and social justice framework.
-Adults who are transitioning out of jail in South and East King County and:
+The program serves adults who are transitioning out of jail in South and East King County and:

 - Are not tiered or engaged in a behavioral health program;